 Oxygenation to suppress methylation of mercury in reservoirs and lakes:

-Low water levels due to the drought interfered with these studies.
-More information is available in their December 2015 biennial report, and previous December 2013 biennial report and December 2011 biennial report.
-(Their next report is due December 2017).
+In 2014 and 2015, low water levels due to the drought interfered with these studies.
+More information is available in the Water District’s December 2015 biennial report, and previous December 2013 biennial report, and December 2011 biennial report.
+(Their next report is due December 2019).

 U.S. EPA gives final approval to TMDL and Water Quality Objectives for Mercury in the Guadalupe River Watershed